The Archive

 The Venue-series of high-effeciency, open-baffle speakers were developed around P-Audio coaxial drivers.
 It started with the V-1, which used a 12″ coaxial, and a pair of 12″ servo subwoofers.

-The V-2 followed up as a smaller, passive & budget-friendly version using an 8″ coax up top & a pair of 12″ Eminence Acoustinator woofers.
+The V-2 followed up as a smaller, passive & budget-friendly version using an 8″ coax up top & a pair of 12″ Eminence “Acoustinator” woofers.

-Last was the Super-V which was an custom version of the V-1, using a 2.5″ open-back compression some tweeter.
+Last was the Super-V which was an custom version of the V-1, using a 2.5″ open-back compression tweeter.

 Desktop Mini

-The woofer would go on to be used in the LGK2.1 and later 2.2 and 2.4 models.
+The 5″ woofer would go on to be used in the new LGK 2.0 line, including the LGK 2.1, 2,2 and 2.4 models.